Chapter 10:

 Thank you.

 That note alone gave me too much relief that I exhaled too loud, startling the passing priests.
 I folded that last one carefully and I hid it in my Bible.
-Her thank you felt like a crack in a closed door.
+Her “thank you” felt like a crack in what I thought was an already closed door.
 Just a hairline, but still, a light slipped through.

 She’s just like a cat I couldn’t win over.
 Well, not just yet anyways.

-Her hair was down today, a few strands falling around her face.
-She looks unkempt, unlike when on her pristine cafe get-up.
+Her hair was down.
+A few strands fell around her face.
+She looks unkempt, unlike when on her pristine cafe get-up, but it looked cute.
+Respectfully.
 She was sorting through a box of damp, water-damaged books.

 Some looked like picture books, fairy tales, maybe a few old novels.
 She lifted each one with reverence, as if saving them from drowning.
 Gently flattening wrinkled pages.
 Setting them aside in careful stacks.
 Her fingers brushed each cover like a quiet prayer.

-I didn’t speak.
-Didn’t move.
-Just watched her in silence, overwhelmed by how much care she gave to things the world had thrown away.
+I didn’t speak nor move.
+I just watched her in silence.
+I was taken aback by how much care she gave to things the world had thrown away.

 ‘Oh!
 Thatcher-kun!
 You’re here for the donation pick-up?’
 A librarian spotted me.